 - Q: I have (or am thinking of buying) software called (insert your software name here).
 Does it support the HCT target? - A: If you do not see the software listed on the HCT website, it may support the HCT but we may not yet be aware of this.
-Please ask the software manufacturer directly, and if it does, please let us know and we will up-date the HCT website accordingly, after testing the software.
+Please ask the software manufacturer directly, and if it does, please let us know and we will up-date the HCT website accordingly.